beurar/Viceroys-STALKER-ALife/README.md

   Locations are offset slightly each mission so nests appear in different spots every time.
 * CBA settings allow mission makers to customize these behaviors.

+### Stalker Camps
+* Roaming stalker groups wander the wilderness providing ambient life.
+* Random camps appear in buildings or open terrain.
+* Camps may belong to BLUFOR, OPFOR or Independent factions based on configurable chances.
+* Group counts and sizes are fully adjustable through CBA settings.

 ### Chemical Zones
 * Randomly creates chemical gas zones that damage unprotected units.
 * Cleanup functions remove old zones to keep performance reasonable.